-Hormone Imbalance in Women: Causes, Symptoms, and Treatments
+Hormone Imbalance in Women: 17 Signs, Causes & Treatments

-Progesterone hormone levels increase during pregnancy, which helps your physical body support childbearing.
-The hormone changes loosen ligaments and relax joints to help support the growth of certain tissues and organs.
+On the other hand, progesterone during pregnancy helps your physical body support childbearing.
+More specifically, it helps to loosen ligaments, relax joints, and supports the growth of certain tissues and organs.
 For example, the ureters connect your kidneys to the bladder, and will grow during pregnancy to help adjust to a preborn child.

 Polycystic ovary syndrome (PCOS)

 PCOS is a common condition where the ovaries produce high levels of androgens, which are a type of sex hormone.
 When androgen levels are too high, this can result in irregular periods, prolonged periods, and disrupted ovulation.
 Heightened androgen levels may also cause fertility issues among women because they can prevent the body from ovulating.